Banyc/rtp/README.md

 # `rtp`

-A userspace reliable transport protocol whose congestion window is governed only by the delivery rate (i.e., bandwidth/throughput) and the data loss rate.
+A userspace reliable transmission protocol whose congestion window is governed only by the delivery rate (i.e., bandwidth/throughput) and the data loss rate.

 ## Features